cainmagi/Dockerfiles/manual.md

     docker run --gpus all -it --rm --shm-size=1g -v ~:/homelocal xubuntu:1.0 --bash
     ```

-* By any script: If you want run any script inside the docker for only one time, please use
+* By any script: If you want to run any script inside the docker for only one time, please use

     ```bash
     docker run --gpus all -it --rm --shm-size=1g -v ~:/homelocal xubuntu:1.0 script=<the-path-to-your-script>